A-kly/School-Vault/PSYCH 258/Topic 2 - Cognitive Neuroscience.md

 	- experimental groups given regular practice in one of three modalities: reasoning, memory, and speed of processing
 	- used Posit Science’s computer-based Brain Fitness Program (now called BrainHQ) based on brain plasticity; developed by neuroscientist Michael Merzenich
 	- had 10 sessions of group training
 	- results:

-**▸** reasoning: 87% of participants improved
+		- reasoning: 87% of participants improved

-**▸** memory: 26% improved
+		- memory: 26% improved

-**▸** speed of processing: 74% improved
+		- speed of processing: 74% improved

-**▸** results stable over 24 months
+		- results stable over 24 months

-**▸** however, no generalization/transfer obtained; no improvement in non-trained modalities; gains vs. controls were small
+		- **however, no generalization/transfer obtained; no improvement in non-trained modalities; gains vs. controls were small**

-- periodic ------- training resulted in reasoning-trained group showing better performance on daily activities after 5 years (Willis et al., 2006)
+	- periodic ==booster== training resulted in reasoning-trained group showing better performance on daily activities after 5 years (Willis et al., 2006)
 	- 10-year follow-up: most reasoning- and speed-trained participants experienced less decline than controls (Rebok et al., 2014)
-- also 29% reduced risk of -------- (Edwards et al., 2017)
+	- also 29% reduced risk of ==dementia== (Edwards et al., 2017)

-Potential problem: Are positive results due to -------- effects, or to lasting improvements in underlying cognitive function that generalize (transfer to other tasks)?
+Potential problem: Are positive results due to ==practice== effects, or to lasting improvements in underlying cognitive function that generalize (transfer to other tasks)?

 - Simons et al. (2016):
 - comprehensive review of 132 studies